Explore Threlkeld Academy of Music & Arts

 Lane grew up in a musical family and her first instrument was the saxophone in the school band.
 Her interest in guitar first started with her mother, who sang and played guitar in church.
 Lane has pursued the art of playing guitar since 2007, and is currently working toward an Associate Diploma of Guitar Performance with the Royal Conservatory of Music, having earned certificates of achievement in music theory and guitar performance.
 She received a bachelor in arts degree from Emory University, and studied music at Clayton State as a guitar student of Dr. Bill Hearn.
 She also studied privately with Nashville session and touring guitarist, Andy Gurley, and classical performance teacher, Lyster Bass.
 While a student, she gave lessons from her home and a love of sharing music developed into a passion for teaching.
 Lessons include practice methods, technique, music theory, improvisation, and students are encouraged to explore and be creative.
 She recently began teaching ukulele and group classes, too.
 She enjoys arranging music for solo guitar and playing a variety of genres.
 Lane has performed at weddings as a solo guitarist and with other musicians, and was a performing member of the Atlanta Guitar Orchestra in 2015.
 Over the years, she has had a wide variety of interests, working as an events administrator, realtor, and was also a private pilot.
 Lane has two grown sons and in her spare time these days, mostly enjoys the outdoors and painting.

-Instructional Department: Guitar
+Instructional Department: Guitar, Banjo

 Campus: Fayetteville